 He has served and is currently serving as Editor, Associate Editor and Guest Editor for different IEEE and non-IEEE journals; he is in the committee of many international journals and conferences; and has chaired different international IEEE and SPIE conferences.
 Among others he has served as: TPC chair of IEEE ESSCIRC 1992 and 2010; General Chair of IEEE NDES 1996, IEEE CNNA 1996, IEEE ECCTD 2007 and IEEE ESSDERC-ESSCIRC 2010 and IEEE ICECS 2012.
 He served as VP Region 8 of IEEE CASS (2009-2012) and as Chair of the IEEE CASS Fellow Evaluation Committee (2010, 2012, 2013, 2014, and 2015).
 He has been appointed General Chairman of IEEE ISCAS 2020.

 His publications have some 9,500 citations and several awards: the IEEE Guillemin-Cauer Best Paper Award, two Wiley’s IJCTA Best Paper Awards, two IEEE ECCTD Best Paper Awards, one IEEE-ISCAS Best Paper Award, one SPIE-IST Electronic Imaging Best Paper Award, the IEEE ISCAS Best Demo-Paper Award, and the IEEE ICECS Best Demo-Paper Award.
-He has an h-index of 47 and an i10-index of 194 (Google Scholar).
 He has been awarded the 2019 Mac Van Valkenburg award of IEEE-CASS and has been elected member of the Academia Europaea since 2019.